 A collection is a set of Rockset documents.
 All documents within a collection and all fields within

 a document are mutable.
-Like tables in traditional SQL databases, collections are traditionally
+Similar to tables in traditional SQL databases, collections are

 FROM clauses in SQL queries.

 To create a collection using a managed integration with an external data source (such as MongoDB or

 Amazon S3), you will first have to set up the respective integration by following instructions in